Advertiser Disclosure

 If you are looking for an economy class award, holding the United Explorer card gives you a big advantage as you will have access to extra economy class award space.

-Cardholders also have access to standard-level awards whenever there is a seat available on a flight.
+Cardholders can also access standard-level awards whenever a seat is available on a flight.
 Typically, this perk is only available to those who have earned elite status.
-While this is a very poor use of points (you should always look for saver-level awards), the ability to book an award seat at any time can be very useful in a pinch.
+While this is a very poor use of points and you should always look for saver-level awards, the ability to book an award seat at any time can be very useful in a pinch.

-We value this at $200, assuming you can conservatively save around 13,000 miles every year by accessing extra saver-level award space.
+We value this at $200, assuming you can save around 13,000 miles annually by accessing extra saver-level award space.

 As a cardholder, you can save tons of money on your flights with United Airlines with the free checked bag benefit.
 If you purchase your flight on United with the United Explorer card, you and 1 companion on your itinerary will each receive a free checked bag.

-Unlike other airline co-branded credit cards, you are required to use the United Explorer card to pay for the flight if you want to be eligible to receive your free checked bag.
+Unlike other airline co-branded credit cards, you must use the United Explorer card to pay for the flight if you want to be eligible for your free checked bag.

-We value this at $100, assuming you take 1 checked bag on 1 round-trip flight every year.
+We value this at $100, assuming you take 1 checked bag on a round-trip flight every year.

 Airports can be hectic places, especially during busy travel seasons, but a reprieve in an airport lounge can turn a normally stressful experience into a relaxing one.